 The other great thing about these is you are making gear.
 No, it's not like being John Salathé and pounding out pitons in your shop.
 But in a minor way you're taking part in that age-old tradition of making your own vertical gear.
 It used to be that you had to make your own big wall gloves.
 Now that there are so many fingerless gloves available, it's more choice than a necessity (or a necessity brought on by low funds).

 The main problem with homemade fingerless gloves is the area around the fingers.
 If you don't use duct tape, the seams will start to unravel after one pitch.
 If you do use duct tape, there is a slick surface at the edges.
 The gloves are also hard to get on and off.
 This is not a big deal, but it is one of the drawbacks to saving money by making your own.
-In addition, there is room for user error when cutting your gloves.
-Even in the pair I made for the photos you can see that not all the fingers are cut at the same length.
-There is the real chance you might botch a pair, especially if it is your first time making them.
+Also, there is room for user error when cutting your gloves.
+Even in the pair I made for the photos you can see that not all the fingers are cut to the same length.
+There is the real chance you might botch a pair, especially if it's your first time making them.
 In that case, your cost savings start to evaporate.

 If you size them perfectly and cut off the fingers just right, these gloves will last you 5 to 10 big walls.
-They are ideal for anyone who is on a budget, is doing only a few walls, or just wants the joy of making their own gear.
+They are ideal for anyone who is on a budget, is doing only a few walls, or just wants the joy of making their gear.
 For generally rappelling or belaying, it is better to have a full-fingered glove.
 With this gloves, your fingers will turn black after extended biner and rope handling.

 If you just walk into a hardware store, these can be either pretty expensive or a good deal; it's hit or miss.
-If you shop online, you can almost always find a great deal on these.

 How to make fingerless gloves